B2B

 Cons

 • There are not many cons of customer-based pricing.
 However, you need to analyze customer and purchase data in depth to properly segment customers and display accurante prices.
+Without clean data, it’s easy to apply the wrong pricing model to the wrong account and erode trust.

 A reliable B2B ecommerce software, like k.ecom, can help with personalizing and displaying the prices to each customer segment.
+That includes customer-specific pricing logic that matches your ERP and supports negotiated pricing where needed.

 Packaged Pricing

 Packaged pricing is a logical B2B ecommerce pricing solution that plays on the idea of grouping items.
 If you offer multiple products or product extensions, you can group complementary products and price them as a bundle.
+This pricing strategy can also simplify how to price B2B products when buyers prefer fewer line items and a clearer total value.

 For example, buyers who are looking for ecommerce website designing tools may also want web hosting and website security.
 You can create a bundle of these products and services and price them with a discount.